hxj5/csp-benchmark/README.rst

 Benchmark Results
 -----------------

+The latest benchmarking results are now published in `Bioinformatics`_.

-The benchmark results were initially described in the `preprint`_ and the corresponding version (an old version, v1) of benchmarking scripts are in `scripts/benchmark_v1`_.
+(The benchmark results were initially described in the `preprint`_ and the corresponding scripts are in `scripts/benchmark_v1`_.)

 .. _cellsnp-lite: https://github.com/single-cell-genetics/cellsnp-lite
 .. _run: https://github.com/hxj5/csp-benchmark/tree/master/run